Waxing

 The length of the current synodic month is 2 minutes longer than the mean synodic month length.
 It is 7 hours and 1 minute shorter compared to 21st century's longest synodic month length.

-The true anomaly is ∠262.6°.
-At the beginning of the next synodic month the true anomaly is going to be ∠296.5°.
+The true anomaly of the Moon orbit is ∠262.6° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠296.5°.

-6 days after point of apogee on 11 March 2018 at 09:13 in ♑ Capricorn.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 9 days, until the Moon reaches the point of next perigee on 26 March 2018 at 17:17 in ♋ Cancer.
+6 days since point of apogee on 11 March 2018 at 09:13 in ♑ Capricorn the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 9 days until the Moon reaches the point of next perigee on 26 March 2018 at 17:17 in ♋ Cancer.

 The Moon is 389 977 km (242 320 mi) away from Earth and getting closer over the next 9 days until the point perigee when Earth-Moon distance is going to be 369 104 km (229 351 mi).

-3 days after descending node on 14 March 2018 at 03:48 in ♒ Aquarius.
-The Moon is located south of the ecliptic over the following 9 days, until the lunar orbit crosses from South to North in ascending node on 27 March 2018 at 10:56 in ♌ Leo.
+3 days after descending node on 14 March 2018 at 03:48 in ♒ Aquarius the Moon is positioned south of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from South to North in ascending node on 27 March 2018 at 10:56 in ♌ Leo.

-6 days since the previous standstill on 11 March 2018 at 06:39 in ♑ Capricorn when the Moon has reached South declination of ∠-20.112°, the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠20.210° at the point of next northern standstill on 25 March 2018 at 02:04 in ♋ Cancer.
+6 days since the last southern standstill on 11 March 2018 at 06:39 in ♑ Capricorn when the Moon has reached South declination of ∠-20.112° the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠20.210° at the point of next northern standstill on 25 March 2018 at 02:04 in ♋ Cancer.

 The Moon is in a New Moon geocentric conjunction with the Sun and thus forming Sun-Moon-Earth syzygy alignment.